ledyer/ledyer-checkout-for-woocommerce/README.md

 If you are missing data i woocommerce, make sure you have set the following:

-* If you are logged in, your use must be set to country = sweden.
+- If you are logged in, your use must be set to country = sweden.
 User -> Edit profile -> Country/Region -> Sweden
-* Make sure that the Woocommerce shop is configured to target Sweden.
+- Make sure that the Woocommerce shop is configured to target Sweden.
 Woocommerce -> Settings -> General -> Country/Region -> Sweden
-* Make sure that the Woocommerce shop is configured to use Swedish krona.
+- Make sure that the Woocommerce shop is configured to use Swedish krona.
 Woocommerce -> Settings -> General -> Currency -> Swedish krona (kr)
+- Make sure to enter a terms url in Ledyer checkout plugin settings.